dvirbena/CardioVoice/README.md

 ### Steps to Run
 1. Upload the dataset file into the notebook.
 2. (Optional) Mount Google Drive in Google Colab for persistent storage.
+3. Set your data path correctly in usage.py
-3. Run all notebook cells to preprocess, train, and evaluate the model.
+4. Run all notebook cells to preprocess, train, and evaluate the model.

 ### Custom Dataset Generation
 You can modify the preprocessing scripts to handle new datasets by changing: